 An experienced consultant will often recognise SCCs.
 They tend to create raised pink, or red, scaly lesions, or can appear similar to an ulcer, or wart, although will vary according to your skin and the cause.

 Squamous cell carcinomas predominantly arise from the sun’s radiation, or tanning beds.
-They more rarely appear in burns, chronic ulcers, old wounds, or are linked to viral warts, or follow pre-cancer conditions such as actinic keratosis.
+They more rarely appear in burns, chronic ulcers, old wounds, or are linked to viral warts, or follow pre-cancerous conditions, such as actinic keratosis.

 A careful examination and review of your medical history will be part of diagnosis, along with the use of dedicated technology.
 This may be a hand help microscope called a dermascope, or modern alternatives to a biopsy.